Where to See Penguins in the Wild in New Zealand

 I always wanted to go to New Zealand to see the hobbit holes, so imagine my exuberance when I discovered that my dream vacation destination also had wild penguins!

-There are several places where you can see wild penguins in New Zealand, but the time of year, and even the time of day you go to see them will greatly increase your chances.
+There are several places where you can see penguins in New Zealand, but the time of year, and even the time of day you go to see them will greatly increase your chances.

 Map of where to find penguins in New Zealand: